rxm562/TCRA/index.rst

-**Tropical Cyclone Risk Analysis [TCRA]**

 Overview
 --------
-**TCRA** is a Python package that allows developing scenario-based earthquake damage and renewal cost estimation for buried pipeline networks.
+**Tropical Cyclone Risk Analysis [TCRA]** is a Python package that allows developing scenario-based earthquake damage and renewal cost estimation for buried pipeline networks.
 This tool gives an interactive damage scenario for distributed buried water infrastructures.

 Dependency